bright/new-www/content/blog/zk-snarks-in-substrate-part-1.md

 First let’s think about the problems which zk-SNARKs can solve.
 There are two types of problems P(*deterministic polynomial*) and NP (*nondeterministic polynomial*).
 The first ones are the problems that can be run in polynomial time and those are not applicable for the zk-SNARKs.
 The second ones are the problems, which can only be verified in polynomial time.
 In other words, finding the right solution for an NP problem is very hard, but verifying an already existing one is quite easy.
 This is exactly what zk-SNARKs is about, but first our problem will need to be transformed to proper form, which is a QAP (Quadratic Arithmetic Program).
 This is actually a process where we transform a code into a mathematical representation of it.

-If we want to go further, we will need to have a suitable example, which helps us in better understanding the concept of zk-SNARKs.
-Let’s assume that Bob is a founder of the Bright Coders union.
-In front of his mates, he announces that there are few places left in the union and those who solve this equation first:
+If we want to go further, we will need to have a suitable example, which helps us in better understanding the concept of zk-SNARKs. **Let’s assume that Bob is a founder of the Bright Coders union**.
+In front of his mates, he announces that there are few places left in the union and **those who solve this equation first**:

 <center>